ruuda/blog/posts/config-format-lang.md

 you can read this file.
 (For a more gentle introduction, check out [the tutorial][rcl-tutorial].)
-Note how we eliminated two categories of bugs:
+Note how we eliminated two categories of bugs, and made the file more maintainable:

 * We can’t mix up regions,
   because the region is only defined _once_.